telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

         public int OrderID { get; set; }
     }

-###### Example - Read-only property via the Editable method
+The example below demonstrates the Read-only property through the `Editable` method.

+###### Example

-     // -- removed for brevity
+     // -- Removed for brevity.
      .DataSource(dataSource => dataSource.Ajax()
         .Model(model =>
         {
             model.Field(o => o.OrderID).Editable(false);
         })
-     // -- removed for brevity
+     // -- Removed for brevity.

 > **Important**
+>
 > The `ReadOnly` and `Editable` settings work only in in-line and in-cell editing modes.
 Use a custom popup editor if you want to exclude certain properties from the editor form.

-### How Do I Use Kendo UI Widgets as Editors for Dates and Numbers?
+### How to Use Kendo UI Widgets as Editors for Dates and Numbers?

-Custom editor templates should be used.
-ASP.NET MVC will look for a partial view named after the type e.g. `DateTime.cshtml`.
+Use custom editor templates.
+ASP.NET MVC looks for a partial view, named after the type&mdash;for example, `DateTime.cshtml`.
 Telerik UI for ASP.NET MVC ships with a few ready-to-use editor templates.
-They are located in the **\wrappers\aspnetmvc\EditorTemplates** folder.
-The editor templates are available in two flavors - the **ascx** folder contains the WebForms view engine version whereas the **razor** folder contains the Razor view egine version.
-To use those editor templates in your application copy all files from the corresponding folder ("ascx" or "razor") to `~/Views/Shared/EditorTemplates` (you may need to create that folder if it does not exist).
+They are located in the `\wrappers\aspnetmvc\EditorTemplates` folder.
+The editor templates are available in two flavors&mdash;the `ascx` folder contains the `WebForms` view engine version, whereas the `razor` folder contains the `Razor` view engine version.
+To use these editor templates in your application, copy all files from the corresponding folder (`ascx` or `razor`) to `~/Views/Shared/EditorTemplates` (you may need to create this folder if it does not exist yet).

 ## See Also